wolfgunblood/frontend-test/README.md

 **Homepage** - Displays the dashboard for editing and adding of ads.

-**Video Player** - An awesome video player with play/pause,skip,fast forward and rewind funcyionality.
+**Video Player** - An awesome video player with play/pause,skip,fast forward and rewind functionality.

 **Custom Video Slider** - Built a custom video silder using the design which has zoom and drag functionality.